Owner-Operated

 I identify the constraints that change price and outcome

-Density, stem size, slopes, soft ground, rocks, wire, junk piles, and how tight the work area is.
+Density, stem size, slopes, rocks, wire, junk piles, and how tight the work area is.

 3